Icinga/icinga2/doc/2-getting-started.md

 Web interfaces and other Icinga addons are able to send commands to Icinga 2 through the external command pipe.

-You can enable the External Command Pipe using icinga2 feature enable:
+You can enable the External Command Pipe using the CLI:

     # icinga2 feature enable command